Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 • Impresa individuale — sole proprietorship

-• Representation of a foreign company — director of an ufficio di rappresentanza (falls outside quotas under Art.
-27 of the TUI)
+• Representation of a foreign company — director of an ufficio di rappresentanza (this route is outside the quotas under art.
+27 TUI)

 Legal basis: Testo Unico sull’Immigrazione (D.Lgs.
 286/1998), article 26.